open/close all folders

 Anime and Manga

-- Virgo Shaka of Saint Seiya is a brutal inversion, in that he meditates to limit his powers.
+- Virgo Shaka of Saint Seiya is an inversion, in that he meditates to limit his powers.
 Even his peers among the Gold Saints dread having to fight him for fear of him stopping his meditation to open his eyes.
 In the Hades arc, he fights three resurrected Gold Saints at the same time and he loses only because he allows them to.
 By the end of the fight, the Gold Saints have each lost four of their five senses and gotten beat up pretty bad.

 - In the Poseidon Saga, and after his invincible Golden Spear is destroyed, Chrysaor Krishna also assumes a meditating position to draw energy from the Kundalini.
 The point is driven even further when his Chakras manifest and Shiryu must destroy them with Excalibur in order to defeat Krishna.